Worcestershire Sauce and the Keto Diet

-Worcestershire sauce is a staple sauce originating from the city of Worcestershire in England, but is this sauce keto friendly?
-The classic British recipe is a great flavoring tool, which allows you to enhance the taste of your favorite meats, casseroles, pies, soups.
+Worcestershire sauce is a staple sauce originating from the city of Worcestershire in England, but is Worcestershire sauce keto-friendly?
+The classic British recipe is a great flavoring tool, which allows you to enhance the taste of your favorite meats, Keto Casseroles, Keto Pies, Keto Soups.

 This sauce is even used in a classic Bloody Mary Cocktail.
 But can it be used within a keto diet?
 Or will you be needing a Worcestershire sauce substitute?
 To find more about the keto diet and what you can and can’t eat, check out our post.
 Keto diet and what can I eat?